arthur-vilela/PP1-japan-brazil-migration/README.md

 #### Recipes
 - A comparison between the Brazilian and the traditional Japanese recipes.
 - A comparison between traditional Japanese ingredients and their Brazilian substitutes.
-- Comment section for sharing cooking notes on their could increase user interaction.
+- Comment section for sharing cooking notes could increase user interaction.

 #### Restaurants
 - A  list of restaurants divided in traditional and Brazilian-Japanese.